-Standard & Poor's Ratings Services term debt from "BB" to "BB+", maintaining the positive outlook.
+Standard & Poor's Ratings Services raised its rating on Fiat's and CNH's long-term debt from "BB" to "BB+", maintaining the positive outlook.

 New Holland Construction launched the Tier 3 E245 crawler excavator range in Europe.

 June

 Lancia presented the Ypsilon Sport Momo Design featuring the new logo presented in March.